-Purpose and Basis
+Purpose and basis

-This report was prepared by Segal Consulting to present a valuation of the Essex Regional Retirement System as of January 1, 2018.
+This report was prepared by Segal to present a valuation of the Essex Regional Retirement System as of January 1, 2020.
 The valuation was performed to determine whether the assets and contributions are sufficient to provide the prescribed benefits.
 The measurements shown in this actuarial valuation may not be applicable for other purposes.
 In particular, the measures herein are not necessarily appropriate for assessing the sufficiency of System assets to cover the estimated cost of settling the System's benefit obligations.
-Future actuarial measurements may differ significantly from the current measurements presented in this report due to such factors as the following: plan experience differing from that anticipated by the economic or demographic assumptions; changes in economic or demographic assumptions; increases or decreases expected as part of the natural operation of the methodology used for these measurements; and changes in plan provisions or applicable law.
+Future actuarial measurements may differ significantly from the current measurements presented in this report due to such factors as the following: plan experience differing from that anticipated by the economic or demographic assumptions; increases or decreases expected as part of the natural operation of the methodology used for these measurements; and changes in plan provisions or applicable law.